 Exposure to What Plant Makes Bees Very Agitated?

-Not only does that strong smelling chemical compound lend itself to provide the scent of bananas, it’s also an alarm pheromone used by honey bees.
-When a honey bee attacks an intruder in the hive or otherwise uses its stinger in self defense, a burst of isoamyl acetate is released from the stinger to alert other bees to the attack.
+Not only does that strong smelling chemical compound lend itself to providing the scent of bananas, it’s also an alarm pheromone used by honey bees.
+When a honey bee attacks an intruder in the hive or otherwise uses its stinger in self-defense, a burst of isoamyl acetate is released from the stinger to alert other bees to the attack.

-As the chemical is identical in both the banana and the stinger pheromone, you can (at your own risk of course) use banana peels to antagonize bees.
+As the chemical is identical in both the banana and the stinger pheromone, you can (at your own risk, of course) use banana peels to antagonize honey bees.